WINTER-PROOF YOUR HOME: 50% Off Installation on

 What solutions do I have?

 Clean it off.
 There are a variety of cleaning products on the market that will remove algae to varying degrees.
 There is no guarantee that the algae won’t return, however, and in many cases it does.
 Try to clean the algae sparingly as the repeated use of chemicals can shorten the life of an asphalt roof.
 In addition, avoid the use of a power washer which can dislodge shingle granules and cause premature shingle failure.
-Finally, be mindful of surrounding plant life that may be affected during cleaning.
+Finally, mind the surrounding plant life that cleaning may affect.

 Install a strip of copper on your roof.
-Copper is toxic to algae and if a 2 – 4” strip is installed at the top of your roof (just below the ridge), trace amounts will wash down onto the roof prohibiting the growth of algae.
+Copper is toxic to algae.
+Installing a 2-4” strip just below the ridge at the top of your roof allows trace amounts to wash down, preventing algae growth.
 Copper can be expensive and so many people opt for galvanized metal as a cheaper alternative.
-The copper or galvanized metal can be attached to the roof using roofing nails, but it is important to be careful not to compromise the integrity of the shingle.
+Roofing nails can attach the copper or galvanized metal to the roof, but care must be taken not to compromise the shingle’s integrity.
 Also be mindful not to void any roofing warranty that you may have.

 Replace your roof.
 If your roof is nearing the end of its life, it’s probably best to consider replacing it with a new roof that utilizes algae-resistant shingles.
-These shingles are embedded with small amounts of copper and other weather-proofing properties that prevent algae growth.
+Small amounts of copper and other weather-proofing properties embed these shingles to prevent algae growth.

 If you have any questions about the black spots or streaks on your roof, contact us!
 We would be happy to come and provide a free roof inspection.
 For more information on our roofing services please call us today at 888-812-2783.